- Books, Literature, and Writing»

 Stephen King freely admits to his drug and drinking problems as he became famous, and the pressures of writing books each year for his publisher.
-This has been discussed through characters in several of his works.
-He finally kicked the habits of drinking and drugging, and was beginning to take exercise seriously, when life threw him a curve ball.
+This has been discussed through characters in several of his works, Misery being the most obvious.
+He finally kicked the bad habits, and was beginning to take exercise seriously, when life threw him a curve ball.
 King had a terrible brush with death in the 1999 accident where he was badly injured by a drunk driver while taking his daily walk.
 He was deeply shaken, and that is still evident in his writing.
 He seems to have come to terms with it though, at first it was only the anger and pain that was expressed in his work.
-Later he heals inside and shows a more mature version of himself, and his writing reflects how he has changed.
+Later, he heals inside and shows a more mature version of himself, and his writing reflects how he has changed.

 The Dark Tower Series

-But although a Constant Reader, I never tackled the massive Dark Tower series until recently.
+Although I am a Constant Reader, I never tackled the massive Dark Tower series until recently.
 I heard that the first book was hard to get through, but after that the stories greatly improved.
-So I read the first book, The Gunslinger, about two months ago, and put the rest of them on the back burner for a few weeks.
-I began Book Two around three weeks ago, and have been glued to the Dark Tower series, reading like mad.
-I finished last week, and am still thinking about this amazing tale, which King considers his magnum opus, and I can see why.
-He wrote Book One when he was nineteen, (a number which is very important, as is ninety nine) and then continued on to the next three.
+So I read the first book, The Gunslinger, first, and put the rest of them on the back burner for a few weeks.
+I began book two around three weeks later, and became glued to the Dark Tower series, reading like mad.
+King considers this work his magnum opus, and I can see why.
+He wrote book one when he was nineteen, (a number which is very important, as is ninety nine) and then continued on to the next three.

 The characters in this series have a language of their own, if you ken, but it’s mostly phrases which express social niceties.
 King was just attracting readers when he wrote the other three Tower books, and was unsure if there was enough interest in these for him to continue writing more.
 Apparently there was, according to the massive amounts of mail he got begging him to finish the series.
 So he finished the last three in 2003 and 2004, a more mature man and author than when he began this saga at 19.
 He revised The Gunslinger by about thirty pages, in order to make it consistent with the last books.
 The Constant Readers wanted to know if Roland’s quest to reach the Dark Tower succeeded, and if it still stood at the end, because some of the beams it stood upon were broken.
 They had to be repaired; so many parallel worlds would be saved.
 Much of civilization and other worlds depended on whether The Tower still stood tall.